by Mike Ratliff

 What will we be like when we have a Spirit-filled heart?
 Carefully read the following passage.
 It contains one of the most detailed definitions of Christ-likeness I know of.

-Put on then, as God’s chosen ones, holy and beloved, compassion, kindness, humility, meekness, and patience, bearing with one another and, if one has a complaint against another, forgiving each other; as the Lord has forgiven you, so you also must forgive.
-And above all these put on love, which binds everything together in perfect harmony.
-And let the peace of Christ rule in your hearts, to which indeed you were called in one body.
-And be thankful.
-Let the word of Christ dwell in you richly, teaching and admonishing one another in all wisdom, singing psalms and hymns and spiritual songs, with thankfulness in your hearts to God.
-And whatever you do, in word or deed, do everything in the name of the Lord Jesus, giving thanks to God the Father through him.
-(Colossians 3:12-17)
+12 So, as those who have been chosen of God, holy and beloved, put on a heart of compassion, kindness, humility, gentleness and patience; 13 bearing with one another, and forgiving each other, whoever has a complaint against anyone; just as the Lord forgave you, so also should you.
+14 Beyond all these things put on love, which is the perfect bond of unity.
+15 Let the peace of Christ rule in your hearts, to which indeed you were called in one body; and be thankful.
+16 Let the word of Christ richly dwell within you, with all wisdom teaching and admonishing one another with psalms and hymns and spiritual songs, singing with thankfulness in your hearts to God.
+17 Whatever you do in word or deed, do all in the name of the Lord Jesus, giving thanks through Him to God the Father.
+Colossians 3:12-17 (NASB)

 The Spirit-filled heart is one that has put on Christ.
 It is continually submitted to the Lordship of Christ.
 It presents itself continually to God as a living sacrifice.
 It shuns the things and ways of the world.
 Instead, it feasts on God as it fasts from fleshly pursuits.
 In response, God renovates it with his burning, cleansing fires.
 When precious metals are refined, the waste produced is a scum, dross that floats to the top of the molten mass.
 The master refiner, God, removes the dross from our hearts.

-The Adult Christian is Spirit-led.
+The maturing believer is Spirit-led.
 As this believer matures, he or she will submit to this process continuously.
 It is all according to the will of God.
 God controls this process not the believer.
 The believer willingly submits to it, but God does the cleansing.
-As the focus of the cleansing becomes more refined, there will be a point where this believer will transition into the Mature Christian stage.
-When will that be?
-That is according to the will of God, but I can share this truth.
-The Adult Christian becomes Spirit-filled more and more over time, but the Mature Christian has a Spirit-filled heart most of the time.
+As the focus of the cleansing becomes more refined, there will be a point where this believer will have increasing periods of time in which he or she will have a Spirit-filled heart most of the time.

 Don’t think of being Spirit-filled as having more of the Holy Spirit.
 Instead having a Spirit-filled heart means, the Holy Spirit has more of the believer.
 The Spirit-filled heart is one that has died to self and lives for God’s glory.
 It is focused on Christ continuously and is an alien in this world.

 What does “the word of Christ dwelling richly in our hearts” mean?
-That means we move from solid Bible knowledge as an Adult Christian to deep Bible knowledge as a Mature Christian.
-We learn God’s word, we live in God’s word, and we live by God’s word.
+That means we learn God’s word, we live in God’s word, and we live by God’s word.
 The Bible becomes our source of God’s wisdom.
 The Lord speaks to us in most cases through His word.
 When God’s word indwells richly in our hearts He uses the truths and power within to cut through the hardness separating our Soul from our conscience.
 The circumcision of our hearts becomes more and more open as the Lord cuts and burns away our fleshliness.
 This makes God’s value system more and more apparent to our hearts.
-The Mature Christian’s conscience is pure and undefiled.
-The Adult Christian’s conscience is being purified and cleansed.
-The Mature Christian lives by heeding their conscience.
-The Adult Christian is learning to heed their conscience.
+The maturing Christian’s conscience is pure and undefiled.
+As we learn to walk by faith, we learn to heed our conscience.

 With a pure and clear conscience, our behavior becomes radically different.
 Why?
 We now have the capacity to have a Spirit-filled heart.
 We can now walk before our Lord in obedience as we live entirely for His glory.
 Why?
 We are no longer self-focused.
 We are now Spirit-led and Spirit-filled.
 Do the processes stop because we have become Spirit-filled?
-No, there will be cleansing and maturing as long as we live in these bodies.
+No, there will be cleansing and maturing as long as we live in these bodies as we actively learn to mortify our sins.
 There will never be a point in this life where we arrive.
 We can mature to unimaginable levels of spirituality, but we will never be perfect.